Americans stand trial in Japan, accused in Ghosn's escape - WTMJ

 No Japanese executives have been charged in the scandal at Nissan, Yokohama-based manufacturer of the Leaf electric car, March subcompact and Infiniti luxury models.

-Separately, the trial of another American, Greg Kelly, a former executive vice president at Nissan, is also underway at the Tokyo District Court.
-It began in September.
-Kelly says he is innocent of the charge of under-reporting Ghosn’s compensation and was only involved in finding legal ways to pay Ghosn more to prevent him from leaving the company for a rival automaker.
+Separately, another American, Greg Kelly, a former Nissan executive vice president, is on trial on charges he under-reported Ghosn’s compensation.
+That trial began in September in Tokyo District Court.

+Kelly says he is innocent and was only involved in finding lawful ways to pay Ghosn more to prevent him from leaving for a rival automaker.

 Before his arrest, Ghosn was an auto industry star for having orchestrated Nissan’s rebound from the brink of bankruptcy after he was sent to Japan by its French alliance partner Renault in 1999.

+The concern was that his relatively high compensation might be viewed unfavorably since Japanese top executives tend to draw lower pay packages than their peers in other countries.

-At the heart of Kelly’s trial is the question of whether the so-called “shortfall” in Ghosn’s pay violated the law in deferring compensation that should have been reported.
+At the heart of Kelly’s trial is the question of whether Ghosn’s pay violated the law in deferring compensation that should have been reported.
 Several high-ranking officials, including non-Japanese executives, knew about the shortfall.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama